toanalien/saxo-openapi-client-python/README.md

 - `pydantic`, for parsing config and JSON responses
 - `Flask`, to run a local server and catch the callback from Saxo SSO
 - `httpx`, for sending requests to OpenAPI and managing the client session
-- `PyJWT`, for parsing and validating access tokens
+- `websockets`, for setting up a websocket connection to Saxo's streaming service
 - `loguru`, to handle logging